libvips/libvips/doc/developer-checklist.md

 31232:0.02
 ```

-31 MB and 0.02s, so [func@thumbnail] is really 2.5x less memory and 4x faster.
+31 MB and 0.02s, so [ctor@Image.thumbnail] is really 2.5x less memory and
+4x faster.

 You can see much larger improvements with other formats, and quality will
-often be better as well, since [func@thumbnail] will automatically premultiply
+often be better as well, since [ctor@Image.thumbnail] will automatically
-and can render vector images directly at the correct size.
+premultiply and can render vector images directly at the correct size.

 ## Don't use [method@Image.thumbnail_image]

 It's just there for emergencies.
 It can't do any of the rendering tricks,
-so it's no faster than [method@Image.resize].
-Use [func@thumbnail] if you can.
+so it's not faster than [method@Image.resize].
+Use [ctor@Image.thumbnail] if
+you can.

 ## Use sequential mode if you can